Even in death, the Chinese government continues to fear Liu Xiaobo

 The newspaper had tweeted a since-deleted message in Chinese on Sina Weibo -- Twitter's equivalent in China -- mocking the international reactions to Liu's death: "The person's gone but a blockbuster tear-jerker is just on -- we'll sit back and enjoy the show."

-Amid an avalanche of messages of condolences and condemnations from politicians and activists from around the world, the Chinese government unusually issued a statement shortly after 2 a.m.
+Amid an avalanche of condolences and condemnations from politicians and activists from around the world, the Chinese government took the unusual step of issuing a statement shortly after 2 a.m.
 Friday to respond to what it called "improper comments" by foreign officials.

 "The handling of Liu Xiaobo's case belongs to China's domestic affairs, and foreign countries are in no position to make improper remarks," said foreign ministry spokesman Geng Shuang.
 "We call on relevant countries to respect China's judicial sovereignty and not to meddle in China's domestic affairs with this individual case."

-The statement was sent directly to foreign journalists and nowhere to be found on the ministry's website-- just like all previous official responses to questions about Liu.
+The statement was sent directly to foreign journalists and was nowhere to be found on the ministry's website -- just like all previous official responses to questions about Liu.

 At a regular press briefing Friday afternoon, Geng said China has conveyed its "strong dissatisfaction and firm opposition" to all governments and international entities that commented on Liu's death, including the US and the UN's human rights commission.